simple-icons/simple-icons/readme.md

 ## Requests

-Create an Issue if you have a request.
+Create an <a href="https://github.com/danleech/simple-icons/issues">Issue</a> if you have a request for a new icon.